ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/AnalysisSettings/ANSYSAnalysisSettings.md

 ### ANSYSAnalysisSettings.SetForceConvergenceTolerance(stepNumber: System.UInt32, value: System.Double)

 Sets the Force Convergence Tolerance as a percentage for a given solution step.
-For example if the user input is 5% then the ìvalueî argument should be set to 5.
+For example if the user input is 5% then the ‚Äúvalue‚Äù argument should be set to 5.

 <!-- !! processed by numpydoc !! -->